 Facility Inspections

-To pair with its strong overall grade, we awarded this facility an A+ for the area of inspections.
-Our inspection ratings weigh a host of factors found on a facility's inspection report.
-One key criteria we rely on is the quantity and severity of deficiencies.
-Nursing homes with higher scores in this category usually have very few severe deficiencies.
-While this place had some deficiencies on its inspection report, none of them were serious based on CMS' scale.
+In addition to being a quality nursing home overall, this place excelled in our inspections category, where it received an A+.
+Few facilities fared better in that category.
+Our inspection grades account for a host of factors found on a nursing home's inspection reports.
+One of the most important criteria we look at is the quantity and severity of deficiencies.
+Nursing homes with better scores in this area usually have very few of these severe deficiencies.
+This place was assessed 2 deficiencies on its inspection report, but fortunately none were considered severe.
+This means that the inspectors did not consider any of these deficiencies to be an immediate threat to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Long-term Care Quality